athenal8/TermProjectDataVisualization/README.md

 lng | longtitude
 beds | number of beds per 1000

-## In the first area, the following variables are included:
+## In the first areas (tabs), the following variables are included:
 Variable | Detail
 ------------ | -------------
 state | more granular location